Get Tech Tips

-First off, if you've never heard the term “beer can cold” you are either not in the trade, or you have been living a pretty sheltered existence.
-I started as a tech apprentice when I was 17 years old and on my first day in the truck my trainer grabbed the suction line of a running split system and said “She's running good! beer can cold”.
-Now before you freak out, my trainers were primarily a couple of guys named Jimmy Wells and Dave Barefoot and these old school techs would JOKE about beer can cold and then they would proceed to connect their gauges and properly check superheat and subcooling.
+First off, if you've never heard the term “beer can cold,” you are either not in the trade, or you have been living a pretty sheltered existence.
+I started as a tech apprentice when I was 17 years old, and on my first day in the truck, my trainer grabbed the suction line of a running split system and said, “She's running good!
+Beer can cold.”
+Now, before you freak out, my trainers were primarily a couple of guys named Jimmy Wells and Dave Barefoot; these old-school techs would JOKE about beer can cold, and then they would proceed to connect their gauges and properly check the superheat and subcooling.

-There are two things to know about old sayings like “beer can cold” or listening to your vacuum pump or feeling the air velocity out of a register.
+There are two things to know about old sayings like “beer can cold,” listening to your vacuum pump, or feeling the air velocity out of a register:

-When I was in trade school my instructor taught me to “feel my way” through the refrigerant circuit to identify the liquid line, suction line and discharge line by touch.
-This resulted in some minor burns and a perspective on the “qualitative” or intuitive understanding of the refrigerant circuit.
+When I was in trade school, my instructor taught me to “feel my way” through the refrigerant circuit to identify the liquid line, suction line, and discharge line by touch.
+That resulted in some minor burns and a perspective on the “qualitative” or intuitive understanding of the refrigerant circuit.

-Using your senses to hear, feel and smell the system are really important tools an efficient and effective tech builds over time to alert themselves of slipping belts, a vacuum pump that isn't operating properly, a burned board or transformer, a bad bearing or even… an underfeeding or overfeeding evaporator.
-This is where “Beer can cold” (grabbing the suction line to get an approximate temperature) isn't always a bad thing… but only when used as an initial qualitative test.
+Using your senses to hear, feel, and smell the system is really important.
+Senses are tools that efficient and effective tech builds over time to alert themselves of slipping belts, a vacuum pump that isn't operating properly, a burned board or transformer, a bad bearing, or even an underfeeding or overfeeding evaporator.
+That is where “beer can cold” (grabbing the suction line to get an approximate temperature) isn't always a bad thing—but only when used as an initial qualitative test.

-A good diagnostic technician finds THE problem first, whatever is primarily causing the problem is the first order of business.
-Once that primary problem is identified THEN a good tech moves on to inspecting the entire system and making more measurements as possible to identify additional issues.
-Once the initial set of know issues have been rectified then a good technician will always verify proper system performance using real measurements that PROVE that the system is operating properly.
+A good diagnostic technician finds THE problem first; whatever is primarily causing the problem is the first order of business.
+Once that primary problem is identified, THEN a good tech inspects the entire system.
+They also take as many measurements as possible to identify additional issues.
+Once the initial set of know issues has been rectified, a good technician will always verify proper system performance; they do that using real measurements that PROVE that the system is operating properly.

 But…..
 (Warning, I'm about to take this WAY TOO FAR)

-Depending on the type of beer and the preference of the drinker, beer can be anywhere from 36° for a good old can of American Lager all the way to about 55° for a British stout kept at cellar temperature.
-Craft Beer enthusiasts will tell you that about 45° is a good compromise between flavor and temperature.
+Depending on the type of beer and the preference of the drinker, beer can be anywhere from 36°F (2.22°C) for a good old can of American Lager all the way to about 55°F (12.77°C) for a British stout kept at cellar temperature.
+Craft beer enthusiasts will tell you that about 45°F (7.22°C) is a good compromise between flavor and temperature.

-I don't know about you, but my hand is only calibrated to within +/- 4°F, when you add that to the mix I find that using my hand to feel the suction line gives me only the roughest estimation of what is going on and if 50° is the average… that is too warm for my taste in beer anyway.
+I don't know about you, but my hand is only calibrated to within +/- 4°F (2.2K).
+So, when you add that to the mix, you could have even more trouble.
+I find that using my hand to feel the suction line gives me only the roughest estimation of what is going on and if 50°F (10°C) is the average.
+That is too warm for my taste in beer anyway.

 - The efficiency of the equipment you are working on (to help anticipate condensing temperature)